 The DHS/DDS Case Manager, who is an employee of the State, monitors implementation of the member's service plan to determine the plan's effectiveness in meeting the needs of the member, to ensure the member's free choice of providers and to ensure the health and welfare of the member is protected.
 Case Managers assess services rendered to each member at least quarterly.
 A face-to-face contact occurs at least twice annually.
 Monitoring may also be conducted by DHS/DDS case management and Quality Assurance staff, utilizing HIPAA compliant phone calls or video conferencing.
 The annual review process includes a discussion of the needs of the member and confirmation that all identified needs are addressed by waiver, non-waiver, or natural supports.
-The annual review process includes a discussion of the back-up plan and if so whether the back-up plan was effective; any necessary changes are made to the back-up plan and included in the member's Individual Plan.
+The annual review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and if so whether the back-up plan was effective; any necessary changes are made to the back-up plan and included in the member's Individual Plan.
 Back-up plans address back-up housing plans and back-up staffing arrangements.